 It was obvious and still I was in denial.

-Or maybe it was the universe sending me this boy to teach me about love, so that I’d finally believe there was more to life.
-And that I was loveable.
+Or maybe it was the universe sending me this boy to teach me about love, so that I’d finally understand that good love does not come with terms and conditions.

-That was something I stopped believing around 5th grade, my therapist would blame it on some flavor of daddy issues combined with unusually low self esteem.
+I stopped believing that I was something to behold around 5th grade, my therapist would blame it on some flavor of daddy issues combined with unusually low self esteem.
 Yes, in true basic white girl form, I have daddy issues.

 The complicating factor here was that JC had a girlfriend back home.
 I was aware of this.
 And so we remained in a just friends-zone, as in didn’t even come close to…but still figured it’d be worth while to remain friends after this week-long trip.